 The Possible Future of College Education for Teens

 College may be a long way off for your young kids, but what will higher education look like in the future?
-Coronavirus is already changing how teens view education.
-Following the virus’ outbreak, 1 in 6 high school seniors who planned on attending full-time college in the fall are now rethinking their decision.
+Technology and the availability of virtual learning is already changing how teens view education.
+At the time of this writing, 1 in 6 high school seniors who planned on attending full-time college are now rethinking their decision.

-The vulnerable state of many universities combined with the pandemic’s psychological effects on students are primary fuelers to this.
+The vulnerable state of many universities combined with the psychological effects on students who may feel disconnected from others are primary fuelers to this.
+For a few years now, kids, teens and young adults have been experiencing the replacement of personal human interaction with ease of communication through technology.
 As a result, the value of traditional education may be fundamentally affected.

 Worldwide, as of April 2020, 1.6 billion students saw their education interrupted.
-Although the college experience remains unrecognizable, the price hasn’t shifted.
-In March 2020, the American Congress allocated nearly $350 million of the Coronavirus Relief Fund to colleges with “significant unmet needs.”
+Despite drastic changes to the college experience and a move to online learning, the price hasn’t shifted.
+In March 2020, the American Congress allocated nearly $350 million of a Relief Fund to colleges with “significant unmet needs.”
 However, this was only able to help less than 3,000 students, leaving prospective students stressed over how they will afford higher education.

-On top of that, the psychological effects of COVID-19 has presented the graduating class of 2020 with many challenges.
-For example, quarantine has led many to experience PTSD and depression.
+On top of that, the psychological effects of remote learning presented the graduating class of 2020 with many challenges.
+For example, isolation has led many to experience PTSD and depression.
 Even more catastrophic, younger adults have experienced a 10x increase in serious mental distress.
 The fuelers behind the mental obstacles?
 No physical classes or guidance toward their career of interest.

 Knowing this, the future of education for your teens may be different than ever before.
-Not only will the economical value of education change due to COVID-19, but also the classroom dynamic.
+Not only will the economical value of education change, but also the classroom dynamic.
 Prepare your student for the future of education by becoming privy to how future classrooms will operate before they step into them.

 For example, mixed-location classrooms.
 Several experts predict a surge in integration of in-person and online learning.
-Now that COVID-19 has introduced us to the convenience of living and working online, many tools like Zoom and Slack may be crucial in the future of online and in-person classes.
+Now that the convenience of living and working online as been introduced, many tools like Zoom and Slack may be crucial in the future of online and in-person classes.

 Furthermore, colleges may take a major shift towards innovation.
 Some teaching methods were old-school and based on outdated technology.
-However, the pandemic has influenced many to quickly search for innovative methods for distance learning.
+However, many are now quickly searching for innovative methods for distance learning.
 In China, for example, 120 million students now access learning material through live TV.
 However, students report feeling isolated, overwhelmed, and helpless in these scenarios.
-Expect this to be reimaged in the future.
+Expect this to be re-imaged in the future.

 According to the American College Health Association, colleges can expect changes for at least the next 12-18 months.
 In the meantime, keep an eye out on the higher education economy for the best approach in preparing your teens.
 Pay attention to the dynamics of online learning, credit transfers, and avoid falling for scams.